miskun/express-github-docs/docs/readme.md

 # Express Github Docs

+> The documentation is still a work in progress, so any feedback and requests are welcome.
+If you feel like something is missing, please [open an issue](https://github.com/miskun/express-github-docs/issues) at GitHub.

 Welcome to Express Github Docs!
 Express Github Docs is [Express](http://expressjs.com/) middleware for generating documentation from GitHub repository.

-The documentation is still a work in progress, so any feedback and requests are welcome.
-If you feel like something is missing, please [open an issue](https://github.com/miskun/express-github-docs/issues) at GitHub.

 ## How Does It Work?